Create a Culture of Family Bonding

 Snuggle Down with a Movie

 With any sort of lengthy downtime, one of my favorite family activities to do with kids at home is to cuddle up with a movie series.
-With the anticipation of Avengers Campus opening at Disneyland, I’ll be catching up on the Marvel Series in This Order, using this list from my friend Tania at Lola Lambchops.
+Now that Avengers Campus has opened at Disneyland, it’s the perfect time to catch up on the Marvel Series in This Order, using this list from my friend Tania at Lola Lambchops.

 - Prepare this Mickey Mouse Trail Mix from my friend Leslie at Trips with Tykes for the perfect Disney+ munching snack.